seznam/ima/docs/tutorial/adding-some-state.md

 return {
   posts: [
     {
-      content: "Never mistake motion for action.",
+      content: 'Never mistake motion for action.',
       author: 'Ernest Hemingway'
     },
     {
-      content: "Quality means doing it right when no one is looking.",
+      content: 'Quality means doing it right when no one is looking.',
       author: 'Henry Ford'
     },
     {